dehamzah/almatsurat-id/docs/PWA_SETUP.md

 # PWA & Offline Capability Documentation

-This document explains the Progressive Web App (PWA) setup for the Al-Matsurat Astro project, specifically focusing on how offline capabilities and update notifications are implemented.
+This document explains the Progressive Web App (PWA) setup for the Al-Matsurat ID project, specifically focusing on how offline capabilities and update notifications are implemented.

 ## Overview